 Long-term incentive grants for executive officers serve to promote the interests of the Company by providing such executives with additional incentives to remain with the Company, to increase their effort to make the Company more successful and to reward such executives by providing an opportunity to acquire shares of common stock on favorable terms and to attract and retain the best available personnel.
 Such equity awards serve to align the interests of the executive officers with that of shareholders.
 Under the 2020 Omnibus Equity Incentive Plan, the Company can award a variety of equity awards, including stock options and restricted stock.
 The Company believes these grants support its business objectives and, as to restricted stock awards, are an effective retention vehicle with limited downside risk.
 The Compensation Committee discussed equity awards for executive management at the beginning of the fiscal year and in making its decisions reviewed the condition of the Bank, the competitive landscape of the Company and the institutional knowledge of executive management.
+The Compensation Committee wanted to rely more heavily on long-term executive grants for the executive officers as opposed to cash incentives.
 The goal was to grant awards that would properly compensate the NEOs for their efforts in difficult conditions while also serving as a retention tool.
-The value of restricted stock awards for the NEOs (other than Mr. O'Brien) was \$100,000 which was substantially the same the prior year which reflects the Compensation Committee's decision to continue to rely more heavily on stock awards in the total compensation package for executive officers.
-Mr. O'Brien did not receive any equity awards in 2022, but owns 300,000 shares which he purchased in 2021 directly from the Company which serves to align his interests with that of the shareholders.
-The table below sets forth the restricted stock awards for the NEOs for 2022.
-The restricted stock awards to the NEOs vest ratably over three (3) years (one-third (1/3) per year) after the date of grant.
-No option awards were granted to the NEOs in 2022.
+Mr. O'Brien received a \$2,000,000 award of restricted stock in 2023 vesting over 18 months.
+The amount of restricted stock awards for the other NEOs was substantially increased from awards for the prior year which reflects the Compensation Committee's decision to continue to rely more heavily on stock awards in the total compensation package for executive officers and for its use as a long-term retention vehicle.
+The table below sets forth the restricted stock awards for the NEOs for 2023.
+The restricted stock award to Mr. O'Brien vests over 18 months with 33% vesting on each of January 2, 2024 and July 2, 2024, and 34% vesting on January 2, 2025.
+The restricted stock awards for the other NEOs vest over five (5) years with vesting beginning in year three with 33% vesting in the third and fourth year after the date of the grant and 34% vesting after the fifth year after the date of grant.
+No option awards were granted to the NEOs in 2023.

-2022 Long Term Incentive Grants
+2023 Long Term Incentive Grants

 Name Options RSAs Grant Date Number of Options Grant Value of options Number of RSAs Grant Value of RSAs

-O'Brien
+O'Brien 0% 100% 6/22/23 366,973 \$2,000,003

-Knott 0% 100% 14,926 \$100,004
+Knott 0% 100% 5/31/23 100,200 \$ 499,998

-Keogh
+Meredith 0% 100% 5/31/23 100,200 \$ 499,998

-Kimmel 0% 100% 14,926 \$100,004
+Keogh 0% 100% 5/31/23 100,200 \$ 499,998

-Meredith 0% 100% 14,926 \$100,004
+Kimmel 0% 0% 0 \$ -